cloudfoundry/docs-bosh/content/pre-start.md

 Pre-start scripts in a single deployment job (typically is composed of multiple release jobs) are executed in parallel.

+!!! note
+    Pre-start scripts run at a lower CPU scheduling priority than the BOSH agent to keep the agent responsive.
+See [Job Lifecycle](job-lifecycle.md) for details.

 ---
 ## Logs {: #logs }